Table of Content

 With MCP, you can use AI assistants to create and manage your Clappia apps simply by giving instructions in plain language.

-Below, we’ll show an example setup of connecting Claude with Clappia using MCP.
-Once connected, you can give prompts like “Create an Employee MIS app with fields to capture Name, Department, and Joining Date” and Claude will build the app for you.
+Below, we’ll show an example setup of connecting an AI assistant (Claude, in this case) with Clappia using MCP.
+Once connected, you can give prompts like “Create an Employee MIS app with fields to capture Name, Department, and Joining Date” and the AI will build the app for you.
 The same approach can be used for any other AI tool that supports MCP.

 MCP Setup for Clappia (Mac)